k-barber/ccmb-doc/content/People/Truthstride.md

 >
 >What do you think, who should she chose?

-The CCMB answered that she should choose the lover of her life, tying your fate to [[King Alfred Ⅲ (670 – 686, 686 – )#Alfred's Plan to Defeat the Lord of Ice|Alfred's Plan to Defeat the Lord of Ice]].
+The CCMB answered that she should choose the lover of her life, tying your fate to [[Alfred Oberstein Ⅲ#Plan to Defeat the Lord of Ice|Alfred's Plan to Defeat the Lord of Ice]].

 ## The Serpent Fated to Devour the Sun
 This was Truthstride's prophecy about [[Níðhöggr ― The Serpent]] and [[Níðhöggr ― The Usurper]].